-PREREQUISITE: ALG 1 & GEOM WITH A HIGH LEVEL OF SUCCESS IN BOTH Honors Algebra 2 introduces students to advanced functions, with a focus on developing a strong conceptual grasp of the expressions that define them.
+PREREQUISITE: ALG 1 & GEOM WITH TEACHER APPROVAL

+Honors Algebra 2 is a weighted class that introduces students to advanced functions, with a focus on developing a strong conceptual grasp of the expressions that define them.
+Students MUST have approval from former math teachers to be placed in Honors Alg 2.
 Students learn through discovery and application, developing the skills they need to break down complex challenges and demonstrate their knowledge in new situations.
-This course is recommended for college-bound students and is a prerequisite for higher mathematics courses at SHS.
+This course is recommended for STEM college-bound students and is a prerequisite for higher mathematics courses at SHS.
 Topics include quadratic equations, polynomial functions, rational expressions and equations, radical expressions and equations, exponential and logarithmic functions, matrices, and trigonometry.
-It is highly recommended that students have their own graphing calculator (TI 83 or 84).
-This class is weighted.
+Students who complete Honors Alg 2 will have the opportunity to take Pre-Calculus and Math 205 (Calculus 1) or Statistics the following year.
+It is strongly recommended that students have a Ti-84 calculator for this class.